tee3/homedir/README.md

 This is especially useful with a "minimal installation" Linux machine since many packages are not installed by default.

+Install the Nix package manager on platforms suported by Nix (Linux and macOS).

 ## fedora